mmisono/vatic/DEVELOPERS.md

 tracking algorithms on the server.
 Changes to the trackers and tracking interface may require changes here.

-`TrackCollection` is simply a collection of tracks and provides some interfaces for mananging the collection.
+`TrackCollection` is simply a collection of tracks and provides some interfaces for managing the collection.

 **objectui.js**: This defines a couple of classes.
 Most notably `TrackObjectUI` and `TrackObject`.
-Together these two classes manage the lifecycle of the annotations for a single object.
+Together these two classes manage the life cycle of the annotations for a single object.
 They also manage the column you see on the right side of the video player.
 This file will almost certainly require changes if you want to add additional ways of interacting with an annotation.